adamgreenough/ava/docs/README.md

 2. Extract the ZIP file to your desired location
 3. Run `composer install` to install dependencies
 4. Configure your site by editing `app/config/ava.php`
-5. Run `./ava rebuild` to build the cache
+5. Run `./ava rebuild` to build the content index
 6. (Optional) If you're running Ava locally, run `php -S localhost:8000 -t public` to start the development server and visit [http://localhost:8000](http://localhost:8000) to see your site

 ### Default Site